SQL-Server-projects/Reporting-Services-examples/README.md

                 <img src="https://raw.githubusercontent.com/aduguid/SqlServerReportingServices/master/Images/ReadMe/subscriptions.png" align="top" width="256px" title="Report Subscriptions" />
                 <br>
                 <br>
-                <span style="max-width:256px;">This report is used for querying the deployed subscriptions and their schedules.
-It contains hyperlinks to the folder, report, subscription and execution log as well as various parameters. </span>
+                <span style="max-width:256px;">This report is used to query deployed subscriptions and their schedules.
+It includes hyperlinks to the folder, report, subscription, and execution log, along with various parameters for detailed tracking and management. </span>
                 <br>
             </kbd>
         </td>